New Roots to Employment: Hybrid Career Readiness Program for English Language Learners with College Degrees

 In addition to practicing the relevant English necessary to re-enter their field using Burlington English, the blended classroom and online instruction model includes resume preparation, interviewing skills, advising assistance to form social networks, access to mentors, and job shadowing opportunities to help students become more job-ready.
 A typical Skype session covers follow-up to class assignments, job interview practice, and speaking and listening exercises.
 The in-class sessions focus on developing skills that lend themselves to a face-to-face format, such as pair and group work and workshops by the Employment Services Coordinator.

 Sample topics include listening in the real world, interacting with co-workers, and working on a team.
 For example, one lesson involves role playing coworkers negotiating job tasks by using typical phrases to ask for and offer help, such as, ‘Excuse me, do you have a minute?’ and ‘You may be right, but I think it’s better to do it this way.’
 Another lesson digs into the cultural values behind specific behaviors by having students read an article and engage in an online discussion about their personal experiences.
-Please see the separate course syllabus document.
+Please see the separate course syllabus document [PDF].

 The New Roots program employs several part-time positions: Program Manager; ESOL Teacher experienced in using online resources and Skype for instruction; and Employment Specialist/Job Developer who follows up on all job placements every three, six, and nine months for two years.
 This staff team meets every other week to discuss individual students’ progress, readiness for internship or job placement, and how to help them overcome any challenges.